Our Foundation classes help improve overall language skills through authentic materials. Students gain the confidence to travel, take a

 Cultural Classes explore Francophone culture and history for B1+ students, typically in French.
 Lower-level classes may include more English.
 Offered less frequently than other courses.

 Our levels are based off of the CEFR (Common European Framework for Languages).
 You can find a general overview for each level below.
-Click for more detailed information about each level.

 Take our online test to find what level of French class is suitable for you.